shivajideotale/preparation-checklist/docs/html-css/css.md

         - align-items
         - gap
     - CSS Flex Items Properties
-        - flex - `flex property is a shorthand property for the flex-grow, flex-shrink, and flex-basis properties.`
+        - flex - `flex property is a shorthand property for the flex-grow, flex-shrink, and flex-basis properties`
             - flex-grow
             - flex-shrink
             - flex-basis